 To be honest, I’m not a big sausage person, but this dish goes really well with chicken sausage links (not breakfast sausages, but the ones that look more like hot dogs—ha!
 I’m not really a hot dog person either but so like these chicken sausages).
 I keep a package in the fridge for when I need a quick meal.

-This dish calls for 4chicken sausages, which will come pre-cooked in a package; you’re simply heating them up in the pan before cooking the rest of this recipe.
-I buy the chicken & apple sausages at Whole Foods, but any pre-cooked chicken sausages work.
+This orzo recipe calls for 4 chicken sausages, which will come pre-cooked in a package; you’re simply heating them up in the pan before cooking the rest of this recipe.
+I often buy the Whole Foods brand chicken & apple sausages (see image above), but any pre-cooked chicken sausages work.
+I also like the Aidells brand that you can find on Amazon or at Costco.
 You could also use any pre-cooked chicken that you might have leftover from a previous day.
-Or, leave it out altogether if desired.
-When it comes to the chicken, this recipe is super flexible.

 Chicken or Veggie Stock

 I make this 1-pot orzo recipe similar to how risotto is made and let all of the liquid absorb directly in the pan.
 Chicken or veggie stock adds a ton of flavor to the orzo, but you can also use plain water if you find yourself without any stock.